 For example:

-• Scooping flour directly from the bag packs it tightly leading to heavier scoops than spooning it lightly into a measuring cup then leveling off — yielding lighter amounts by weight despite identical volumes measured visually.
+- Scooping flour directly from the bag packs it more tightly, leading to heavier scoops than spooning it lightly into a measuring cup and then leveling off — yielding lighter amounts by weight despite identical measured volume.

 Understanding this distinction helps explain why How To Measure 100 Grams Without A Scale relies heavily on consistent technique paired with known ingredient densities rather than pure volume alone.